chintan-patel/jspm-example/README.md

 # jspm-example

-The demo illustrates use of JSPM + ES6 + GULP + Angular
+The demo illustrates use of JSPM + ES6 + GULP + Angular.